 We provided up to $45 million during the 2021-22 school year to support Grade 1 to 3 students who fell behind during the pandemic.
 School authorities had the flexibility to use this funding to design literacy and numeracy programming interventions to best meet the needs of their students.
 This programming supported students above and beyond the classroom curriculum.

 Approximately $30 million was invested in fall 2021 for students in Grades 2 and 3.
 Up to $15 million was allocated to school authorities for students in Grade 1 in February 2022.
+This funding helped more than 70,000 students in Grades 1 to 3 regain an average of 5 to 8 months of learning.

 This includes funding to ensure children and students, who may not have had access to specialized assessments during the pandemic, can be assessed by qualified professionals including speech language pathologists, physical therapists, occupational therapists or psychologists.